elizabethude/portfolio/nessusvulnassessment.md

 ---

-In this [_project_](https://github.com/elizabethude/webb_vulnscan), I’m demonstrating how to use Nessus to scan a website for vulnerabilities.
+In this [_project_](https://github.com/elizabethude/webb_vulnscan), I’m demonstrating how to use Nessus to scan a website for vulnerabilities, in the most simplest way.
 Nessus is a popular vulnerability scanner that helps identify potential security issues in websites.
 It must be added that permission was obtained before any scans were carried out.

 ### Project Structure
 - **docs/**: I’ve included additional documentation files here.